-Attributes: Humanities, US Diversity

-410 Interpreting Religion

-An advanced introduction to some fundamental issues of theory and method in the academic study of religion.
+Attributes: Humanities, US Diversity 410 Interpreting Religion An advanced introduction to some fundamental issues of theory and method in the academic study of religion.
 Selected religious phenomena will be examined using the perspectives such as those of the history of religions, psychology, sociology, anthropology, philosophy, and theology.
 Emphasis will be placed upon methods of research and styles of writing in the study of religion.

-Attributes: Humanities, Writing in the Discipline

-490 Senior Seminar

-Advanced investigation of methods and critical perspectives for the study of religion with a focus to be determined by the instructor.
+Attributes: Humanities, Writing in the Discipline 490 Senior Seminar Advanced investigation of methods and critical perspectives for the study of religion with a focus to be determined by the instructor.
 Writing enriched.
 Prerequisite: 410 or permission of the instructor.

-Russian

-MAJOR

-Eleven (11) Courses

-Core Curriculum Courses:

-- 100, Russia and the West - Four courses in the Russian language (above 201) [previously116], including at least one 300-level course; - Any two Russian literature or culture courses taught in English and covering, when combined, both nineteenth and twentieth century Russian literature and/or culture.
-MINOR Students may complete a Russian minor in one of two tracks: - Russian Language: Five courses total, including RUSS 100, "Russia and the West," and three courses in the Russian language numbered 202 and above. - Russian Studies: Five courses total, including RUSS 100, "Russia and the West," and four electives in Russian language, literature, culture, film, history, politics, or other Russia-related topics as determined by the Chair.
+Russian Major 11 courses Core Curriculum Courses 100, Russia and the West Four courses in the Russian language (above 201) including at least one 300-level course; Any two Russian literature or culture courses taught in English and covering, when combined, both nineteenth and twentieth century Russian literature and/or culture.
+At least four elective courses will be chosen from the following list: Up to two additional upper level Russian language courses; One additional literature or culture course taught in English; Up to two Russian or East European History courses, One Political Science course with Russian content; One Religion or Philosophy course with Russian content.
+Minor Students may complete a Russian minor in one of two tracks: Russian Language: Five courses total, including RUSS 100, "Russia and the West," and three Dickinson courses in the Russian language numbered 202 and above.
+Russian Studies: Five courses total, including RUSS 100, "Russia and the West," and four electives in Russian language, literature, culture, film, history, politics, or other Russia-related topics as determined by the Chair.
 Electives may be taught in English.
 NOTE: Russian heritage speakers and students who begin the study of Russian language after the third semester may be eligible to substitute courses for the language courses above 202.
 They may do so by making a formal request to the department which includes a rationale for the proposed substitution.
-SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR The Russian major was designed with the hope that all of our students would spend time abroad on the Dickinson in Moscow program.
+Suggested curricular flow through the major The Russian major was designed with the hope that all of our students would spend time abroad on the Dickinson in Moscow program.
 As a result, we developed the curriculum so that a student who did study abroad could complete all the requirements for the major, as long as they followed a few guidelines.
-The Russian major is also designed to accommodate students with double majors.
+The Russian major is also designed to accomodate students with double majors.
 Rather than specify the courses that you "must" have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
 You should think of these guidelines as giving you a fast track into the major - providing maximum flexibility in your junior and senior year.
-First Year RUSS 101 (fall semester) RUSS 102 (spring semester); RUSS 100, Russia and the West (spring semester) Sophomore Year RUSS 201 (fall semester) RUSS 202 (spring semester) Russian literature or culture course in English (200-level course) RUSS electives, for example, a Russian history course Junior Year The majority of Russian majors study in Moscow during their Junior Year; In Moscow you will take 4-9 courses (refer to the Courses section in the Academic Bulletin: Russian) If you do not go abroad, take:
+First Year RUSS 101 (fall semester); RUSS 102 (spring semester) RUSS 100, Russia and the West (spring semester) Sophomore Year RUSS 201 (fall semester); RUSS 202 (spring semester) Russian literature or culture course in English (200-level course) RUSS electives, for example, a Russian history course Junior Year The majority of Russian majors study in Moscow during their Junior Year; In Moscow you will take 4-9 courses (refer to the Courses section in the Academic Bulletin: Russian) If you do not go abroad, take: